citizenfx/fivem-docs/content/docs/fxdk/_index.md

 weight: 900
 ---

-Cfx.re Development Kit, FxDK for short, is an integrated development environment aimed to provide smooth developer experience for FiveM.
+The Cfx.re Development Kit, FxDK for short, is an integrated development environment designed to provide a smooth developer experience for FiveM.

 Detailed documentation links: